rostislav-matveev/FvwmPy/README.md

 #### Config database
 `m.config` is a database of configuration information sent in response to *Send_ConfigInfo* command.
 It is a list of strings, each is a module configuration line.

+  **Note** Each configuration line is concatenation of module name and configuration parameters without any delimiter.
+So the line `*FvwmMymodule:Geometry 100x100+0-0` in FVWM's config is passed to the module as '*FvwmMymoduleGeometry 100x100+0-0'.
+I am not sure whether this is a FVWM bug or intentional.

 In addition it has the following attributes

 - **`m.config.DesktopSize`** the size of the desktop (in pages)
 - **`m.config.ImagePath`** a tuple of strings, each is the path where FVWM